 Richard Eastham (General Blankenship)

 While Steve Trevor was an authority figure of sorts to “Diana Prince,” even he had to report to someone.
 That someone, in the Wonder Woman cast of heroes, was General Blankenship, who was a good person to work under usually.
 He proved able to maintain his cool even when disaster loomed, which Diana proved was a valuable skill for heroes.
 He also always cared about his subordinates and treated them like family to protect.

 All-around Renaissance man Richard Eastham had a few valuable skills of his own.
-Not just an actor, he was a music man with a beautiful baritone voice, and after playing guitar in a touring production of The Sound of Music.
-But he was also an engineer of sorts and invented a little gadget for stringing guitars, with 31,000 of them sold in the first three weeks they became available.
-Fans might also remember him as Harris Claibourne in the late ‘50s western series Tombstone Territory.
+Not just an actor, he was a music man with a beautiful baritone voice while also playing guitar in a touring production of The Sound of Music.
+He was an engineer of sorts and invented a little gadget for stringing guitars, with 31,000 of them sold in the first three weeks they became available.
+Fans might also remember him as Harris Claibourne in the late ‘50s western series, Tombstone Territory.
 Richard Eastham’s last notable gig was as Dr. Howell for six episodes of Falcon Crest season two in 1982.
 Sadly, he died in 2005 at the age of 89.
 Rest in peace, another wonderful member of the Wonder Woman cast.